Consensys/gnark/README.md

 ### Designing your circuit

 #### Caveats

-TODO (field overflows, etc)
+Three points to keep in mind when designing a circuit (which is close to constraint system programming):
+1. Under the hood, there is only one variable type (field element).
+TODO
+2. A `for` loop must have fix bounds.
+TODO
+3. `if` statements (named `cs.Select()` like in `Prolog`).
+TODO.

 #### `gnark` standard library

-Currently gnark provides the following components in its circuit library:
+Currently gnark provides the following components (see `gnark/std`):

 * The Mimc hash function
 * Merkle tree (binary, without domain separation)